2025 Clinical Supervision Online Series

 Continuing Education:

-Each training fulfills 3 hours of required training toward the Certified Clinical Supervisor credential with the North Carolina Addiction Specialist Professional Practice Board.
+Each online session fulfils 3 hours of required training toward the Certified Clinical Supervisor credential with the North Carolina Addiction Specialist Professional Practice Board.

-Each webinar has been submitted for 3 hours of Clinical Supervision Specific credit from the North Carolina Addiction Specialist Professional Practice Board.
-Attendance of five of the courses fulfills the 15-hour recertification requirement.
+Each online session has been submitted for 3 hours of Clinical Supervision Specific credit from the North Carolina Addiction Specialist Professional Practice Board.
+Attendance of all five sessions fulfills the 15-hour recertification requirement.

 The University of North Carolina at Chapel Hill School of Social Work has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6642.
 Programs that do not qualify for NBCC credit are clearly identified.
 The University of North Carolina at Chapel Hill School of Social Work is solely responsible for all aspects of the programs.
 The successful completion of each webinar qualifies for 3 contact hours.